-If you’re into self development you are probably very much aware of affirmations.
-They seem to pop out everywhere as solutions to all our problems.
+If you’re into self development you are probably very much aware of affirmations and the law of attraction.
+They seem to pop up everywhere as solutions to all our problems.

 There are different kinds of affirmations:

-Some believe that if you say something enough times it gets picked up by your subconscious and becomes part of your reality.
-For example, if you say “I’m brave, I’m brave” enough times you will become braver.
+Some believe if you say something enough times, it gets picked up by your subconscious and becomes part of your reality.
+For example, if you say “I’m brave, I’m brave” enough times, you will become braver.

 So, are affirmations the secret to success?
-No, there are many other more important things you must do in order to achieve success.
+No, there are many other, much more important, things you must do in order to achieve success.
 Are they nonsense?
 Nope, they can be a very useful tool to get you to wherever you want to go.
 How do they work?
 Allow me to explain:

 Let us take the writing your goal on a piece of paper example.

-I tell you to take a piece of paper and write: “I am going to be a millionaire by new years eve 2023”.
-Then you take that piece of paper and shove it in your pocket; and every day you read it with every occasion you have.
+I tell you to write on a piece of paper: “I am going to be a millionaire by new years eve 2023”.
+Then you take that piece of paper and shove it in your pocket.
+Every day you read it with every occasion you have.
 You read it 10, 15, 20 times a day.

-At first you’ll find it funny (at best).
-But, after 20-30 days of doing this it will slowly get ingrained into your subconscious.
-You will begin to believe in the fact that you’ll become a millionaire by thirty – If you tell yourself something again and again for a sufficient amount of time you will start to buy into your own statement regardless of how impossible it may sound at first.
-You will not become braver, but you will begin to believe that you are brave –.
+At first, you’ll find it funny (at best).
+But after 20-30 days of doing this, it will slowly get ingrained into your subconscious.
+You will begin to believe in the fact that you’ll become a millionaire by thirty.

-Peoples thoughts are so scattered they can’t decide on anything.
-You however will no longer ignore the chances that come your way.
-You are focused on reaching your goal (just by reading a sentence).
+People’s thoughts are so scattered, they can’t decide on anything.
+However, you will no longer ignore the chances which come your way.
+You’ll be focused on reaching your goal (just by reading a sentence).

-Will this make certain that your dream comes true?
-Of course not!
+Will this make certain your dream comes true?
+Of course not.

 But is this the right approach to take if you wish to be a millionaire within your next decade?
-Is focusing on your goals (and reinforcing it) every single day, taking any opportunity that you may stumble across and actively searching for new ones, the right way to go about achieving your goals?
-Obviously yes!
+Is focusing on your goal (and reinforcing it) every single day, taking any opportunity you may stumble across and actively searching for new ones, the right way to go about achieving your goals?
+Obviously yes.

-Another thing that can help you with your goals is assuming the law of attraction.
-It is the belief that your thoughts literally create reality.
+Another thing which can help you with your goals is assuming the law of attraction. this is the belief that your thoughts literally create reality.

 So, whether or not we emit vibes out into the universe, (our) reality is always what we think it is.

-And, if we were to find out that reality is, in fact different from our initial understanding of it, our idea of reality will change at exactly the same time.
+If we were to find out that reality is, in fact, different from our initial understanding of it, our idea of reality will change at exactly the same time.

-So how can we tell whether us realizing that reality is different than what we previously thought changed our idea of reality or whether our new idea of what reality is created the new reality?
+So, how can we tell whether us realizing reality is different than what we previously thought changed our idea of reality or whether our new idea of what reality is created the new reality?

-Well that’s the problem with this law.
-Of course we can!
-600 years ago people thought the world was flat, but, after a while they discovered it to be round.
-According to this law the world was flat 600 years ago and became round when people started believing it to be round.
+Well, that’s the problem with this law.
+Of course, we can.
+Two thousand years ago, people thought the world was flat, but after a while, they discovered it to be round.
+According to this law, the world was flat 600 years ago and became round when people started believing it to be round.

-Another problem with this law (if we take it as universal and therefore as a law) is that it implies that hurricanes happen because people put out negative vibes into the universe and if I were to truly believe that midget unicorns will start raining from the sky tomorrow, it will become reality.
+Another problem with this law (if we take it as universal) is that it implies hurricanes happen because people put out negative vibes into the universe, and if I were to truly believe that midget unicorns will start raining from the sky tomorrow, it will become reality.

-For these reasons I never could really get myself to buy into the law of attraction as an absolute law (for too long) but:

-The reason why I write about it is that every time I did buy into it weird stuff happened.
+For these reasons, I could never really get myself to buy into the law of attraction as an absolute law for long.
+But the reason why I write about it is that, every time I did buy into it, weird stuff happened.

-When I was little I used to play backgammon with my brother.
+When I was little, I used to play backgammon with my brother.
 At one point it struck my puny little mind that if I arranged the dices in my hand in a certain way I could throw a double.
-Of course this was just my imagination.
+Of course, this was just my imagination.
 The way I put the dices in my hand was completely random.
-However, somehow my belief became reality.
-I would throw double after double, to my brothers’ despair.
-I remember I once threw 6 doubles in a row.
-Even weirder is the fact that I always knew in the moment I threw the dices that it will be a double.
-It was a weird feeling in my gut that was always true.

-There is much, much more to be said about affirmations and the law of attraction so I’ll probably make a part 2 on this subject one day.
-For now, however meditate on the above and give them a try.
-If anything, the feelings of focus, confidence and control you will get are most definitely worth the trouble.
+There is much, much more to be said about affirmations and the law of attraction, so I’ll probably make a part 2 on this subject one day.
+For now, meditate on the above and give them a try.
+If nothing else, the feelings of focus, confidence and control you will get are most definitely worth the trouble.